jelly/ansible-role-taskd/README.md

 # taskd

-This role installs and configures taskd server.
+This role installs and configures taskd server on [Arch Linux](https://archlinux.org)

 ## Requirements